 With a home buyer rebate or buyer agent commission rebate, you get a portion of your agent’s commission after the deal closes on the property.
 Extra money for you and a way for an agent to get more clients — it’s a win-win.
 So why exactly don’t more NYC real estate agents offer rebates?
 Before we get into it, let’s explain why rebates are becoming so popular.

-Historically, the average NYC real estate commission would be around 6%.
-This commission would typically be whacked up between the listing agent, and the buyer agent.
+Historically, the average NYC real estate commission would be around 6%, and this commission would typically be whacked up between the listing agent and the buyer agent.
 But since the advent of the internet, consumer behavior has changed dramatically.

 This means that most real estate agents, especially buyer agents, are doing less work than ever but collecting the same high fees.
 And this is precisely where commission rebate agents come in.
-They’ve identified an opportunity in the market and offer buyers who are willing to do some online searching for properties a commission rebate.
+They’ve identified an opportunity in the market and offer buyers willing to search for properties a commission rebate online.
 This saves the buyer’s agent time and gives buyers a substantial financial incentive to work with them.

 And the reason is that deals with rebate buyers are more efficient.
-We spend more time viewing properties and negotiating deals than we do prospecting for leads or cold-calling.
+We spend more time viewing properties and negotiating deals than prospecting for leads or cold-calling.

 The simple truth is that many agents at traditional firms would be open to rebates if they would better understand the dynamics.
-After all, agents want to serve their customers better and make more money.
-Therefore, offering a commission rebate is a great way to make deals more efficient.
+After all, agents want to serve their customers better and make more money; therefore, offering a portion of their commission as a rebate is a great way to make deals more efficient.

-Just imagine what would happen if they would allow some agents to offer rebates.
-The top-producers likely wouldn’t.
-But then their customers would potentially find out that other firm agents are offering rebates.
-The optics would be terrible.
-The simple fact is that the significant, 2/3 commission rebates offered by NestApple and other rebate firms are an existential threat to traditional brokerages.
+Just imagine what would happen if they allowed some agents to offer rebates.
+The top producers likely wouldn’t.
+But then their customers would find out that other firm agents are offering rebates, and the optics would be terrible.
+The simple fact is that the significant 2/3 commission rebates offered by NestApple and other rebate firms are an existential threat to traditional brokerages.

 You can always negotiate with your real estate broker.
-Whether it’s their commission or the size of a rebate, but most traditional NYC brokerage firms will not offer any rebate.
-This is due to their fear that if they were to provide even a tiny rebate, buyers would attempt to negotiate larger rebates.
+Whether it’s their commission or the size of a rebate, most traditional NYC brokerage firms will not offer any rebate.
+This is due to their fear that buyers would attempt to negotiate more significant rebates if they were to provide even a small rebate.
 Essentially, if a brokerage is not known to offer commission rebates, it’s improbable that you get a rebate.